-Swinburne is enhancing gender equity and diversity, with a focus on science, technology, engineering, maths and medicine (STEMM), by participating in the Science in Australia Gender Equity (SAGE) Pilot Program.
+Swinburne is enhancing gender equity and diversity, with a focus on science, technology, engineering, maths and medicine (STEMM), by participating in the Science in Australia Gender Equity (SAGE) program.

 Currently, women comprise more than half of science PhD graduates and early career researchers in Australia, but only 17 per cent of senior academics in Australian universities and research institutes.
 As a leading Australian university, we seek to improve outcomes for women in STEMM, play a role in advancing gender equity and diversity, and implement meaningful actions to create long-lasting change.

 We’re proud to be an inaugural Athena SWAN Institutional Bronze Award recipient, and through the SAGE program, we have developed a four-year action plan to address gender inequity.